-From my current home in the Eden Valley I am always nipping across to the Lake District part of Cumbria for hikes, climbs and meetings.
-Invariably the route will take me through the village of Shap.
-Well less than two miles away from the village is a beautiful setting, the River Lowther runs by through a calm, peaceful valley and on the side of the river stands the delightful ruins of Shap Abbey.
+The River Lowther runs by through a calm, peaceful Cumbrian valley and on the side of the river stands the delightful ruins of Shap Abbey.
 Away from it all, seemingly hidden away even the approaching track gives rise to splendid views.
-The tower rising out of the valley from the riverside with the tops of the eastern lakeland fells forming the horizon.
+The tower rising up, out of the valley from the river’s edge with the tops of the eastern lake district fells on the horizon.

 As I wandered around here one early dawn I found that it seemed I had the area all to myself. sat on a bench watching the sun rise up lighting the tower, which is still virtually standing at its original height.
 Well, I say I was alone.
 The company I had around was one rogue chicken, a curious sheep and a random loose Muscovy Duck that was relaxing in the river beside 🙂